Skip to main content

 Endnotes

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections, forecasts, estimates of market returns, and proposed or expected portfolio composition.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the information presented herein by way of example.
-Past performance does not predict or guarantee future results.
+Performance data shown represents past performance and does not predict or guarantee future results.
 Investing involves risk; loss of principle is possible.

-All information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
+AAll information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.
 For term definitions and index descriptions, please access the glossary on nuveen.com.
 Please note, it is not possible to invest directly in an index.

 Important information on risk

-Nuveen provides investment advisory solutions through its investment specialists.
+Nuveen, LLC provides investment solutions through its investment specialists.

 This information does not constitute investment research as defined under MiFID.